agusespa/a3n/README.md

 ** Do NOT use -- Work in progress **

-AUTZ is a fast and light-weight authentication microservice.
+A3N is a fast and light-weight authentication microservice.